codefellows/seattle-javascript-401d15/class-15-career-development/README.md

  * Arrays (utilize the built-ins from Array.prototype...)

 #### Queue
-* Queues are a first in last out data structure (FILO)
+* Queues are a first in first out data structure (FIFO)
 * to add a value to the end of the queue a `enqueue` method is used
 * to retrieve and remove a value from the beginning of the queue a `dequeue` method is used
 * A Queue will keep track of the `head` and `tail` Nodes but does not need to explicitly track Nodes within the collection